Azure/azure-sdk-for-python/sdk/metricsadvisor/azure-ai-metricsadvisor/swagger/README.md

-# Azure Purview for Python
+# Azure Metrics Advisor for Python

 > see https://aka.ms/autorest